Meet the team

 She has extensive experience in developing quality assured training and education programmes and in 2009 was seconded to head up the national training team for the Year of Care Programme.
 She was appointed to the role of National Director in 2011.

-Nick is an Endocrinologist and Diabetes Specialist Physician in Northumbria Healthcare NHS Foundation Trust, and is involved in delivery of acute medical care.
+Nick Lewis-Barned is a retired Endocrinologist and Diabetes Specialist Physician in Northumbria Healthcare NHS Foundation Trust, and was involved in delivery of acute medical care.
 He qualified in 1982 and has been a Senior Lecturer and Consultant Physician since 1990 in New Zealand and England.
 He has a background as a researcher and teacher as well as clinician and Head of Service for the Northumbria Diabetes Service.

 He has a longstanding interest in service delivery, translation of research into practice and personalisation of care.
 He was Clinical Lead for the North of Tyne Year of Care Pilot, is a national trainer, and was a member of the steering group for the development of non-traditional provider services.
 He has written articles about care planning, support for self-management and commissioning to support this.
-He is the Royal College of Physicians Clinical Fellow for Shared Decision Making and Support for Self-Management.
+Through 2013-2015 he was the Royal College of Physicians Clinical Fellow for Shared Decision Making and Support for Self-Management.

 A desire to promote patient involvement and self-management in long term conditions led to a move to Year of Care Partnerships, where she has been involved in the development and delivery of the national training programme.
-Her interest in training and education continues as Lesley is currently studying towards a Diploma in Education at Northumbria University.
+Lesley has completed a Post Graduate Certificate in Education in Professional Practice at Northumbria University.

 We work with a network of national quality assured trainers who have been through our training programme.
-They are all experienced trainers and are committed to supporting and implementing care planning
+They are all experienced trainers and are committed to supporting and implementing care and support planning.